agoldst/litdata-vagrant/README.md

 All commands starting with _vagrant_ should be given on the command line (i.e. the _black box_ in Windows).
 If the command `vagrant` fails, please add the path to the directory with `vagrant.exe` to the  PATH environment variable.

-This installation has been tested with Oracle VirtualBox, version 4.3.8 and with 4.3.12 on a Windows 7/64 host; and Vagrant 1.5.4.
+This installation has been tested with Oracle VirtualBox, version 4.3.8, 4.3.12 and 4.3.20 on a Windows 7/64 host; and Vagrant 1.5.4.
 There is a major issue with synchronized folders in Virtual Box 4.3.10; see  [here](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest) and [here](https://github.com/mitchellh/vagrant/issues/3341); __do not use this version__.

 * Install [Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads).
 Do not use version 4.3.10!
+Last version successfully tested is 4.3.20.
 * Install [Vagrant](http://www.vagrantup.com/downloads.html); best install it into folder `D:\vagrant` or `C:\vagrant` to avoid the `HashiCorp`-super-folder.
 * Create a subfolder of `\vagrant`; we assumed it is called `\vagrant\rstudio-shiny-server-on-ubuntu`, but you can choose any name you like.
 * When you have `git` installed, clone the project into this subfolder: `git clone git@bitbucket.org:dmenne/rstudio-shiny-server-on-ubuntu.git`.